 Set minimum buffer size in the audio driver settings.
-Too large buffer size can slow down the reaction of the plug-in to the movement of its sliders.
+A buffer size that is too large can slow down the responsiveness of the plug-in to the movement of its sliders.
 If you use Foobar2000, set the buffer length of 50 mS in the Preferences-Playback-Output dialog.

-4. Include the Headphone EQ VST plug-in as a last plug-in to the stereo signal path
+4. Include the Headphone EQ VST plug-in as the last plug-in to the stereo signal path

 Open the editor of the plug-in.
 You will get the window shown in Fig.1.
 Play music and make sure that the audio signal comes through the plug-in.